Welcome back to how to raise a money savvy kid!

 Most of us don’t learn how to budget until we’re older, but by teaching your child how to budget now, you could be setting them up for financial success in the future.

-Teaching Your Child to Budget
+3 Practical Tips for Teaching Your Child to Budget

 Talk about Your Household Budget